home-assistant/home-assistant.io/source/_posts/2022-05-16-home-assistant-os-release-8.markdown

 Assistant Yellow uses the Raspberry Pi Compute Module 4, the support is based on the regular Raspberry Pi support currently.
 The Yellow image is using the same kernel and firmware version.
-The Yellow board also supports booting directly off of a NVMe device for those using a CM4 Lite (without eMMC storage).
+The Yellow board also supports booting directly off of an NVMe device for those using a CM4 Lite (without eMMC storage).

 ### Generic x86-64